thin-edge/tedge-pki-smallstep/README.md

 It is assumed that you have already installed thin-edge.io no the main device.
 If you haven't please follow the [official installation instructions](https://thin-edge.github.io/thin-edge.io/install/).

-1. Install the tedge pki integration (which includes the installation of smallstep)
+1. Install the tedge pki integration (which includes the installation of step-ca from [Smallstep](https://smallstep.com/))

+    **Debian/Ubuntu**

     ```sh
     apt-get install -y tedge-pki-smallstep-ca
     ```

-2. Configure and start the smallstep ca server
+2. Configure and start the step-ca server

     ```sh
     step-ca-init.sh